 Stay in three of Europe's most wonderful cities, cover around 2000 years of Western art, visit all the relevant museums and sites and yet feel like you’ve done no more than just skim the surface.
 The European Highlights course combines a broad approach with profound analysis over a period of six weeks in Florence, Utrecht and Berlin.
 Seize this opportunity to travel back in time and through some of Europe's most incredible museums in only one summer.

-Taking the beautiful city of Utrecht as a starting point, this course will offer you the opportunity to step into history.
+This course will offer you the opportunity to step into history.
 This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century, will help you to understand the many social, historical, religious and cultural factors that came to shape modern Europe.
+This course provides an overview of the political, socio-economic, and cultural developments that shaped Europe throughout the 20th century and the first decades of the 21th century.
+This will mainly be done by looking through the prism of European integration and the evolution and current challenges of the European Union across different policy fields.

 Throughout this course, we will focus on the circumstances that shaped the production and reception of German art during the 19th and 20th centuries.
 During this long period, the formation of a German nation state and the problematic notion of a German national identity became connected to the question of a German style and artistic ‘expression’.